bradyrichardson/my-blog-stat386/_posts/2024-12-04-spotify-streamlit.md

 ![Correlation Matrix](https://bradyrichardson.github.io/my-blog-stat386/assets/images/newplot.png)

 It was interesting to see how the features interacted with each other, although I will say that there wasn't anything too surprising.
 It's obvious even without a matrix that loudness and energy are highly positively correlated.
 However, there were some interesting insights, such as the fact that acousticness and instrumentalness are relatively uncorrelated with each other.
-I invite you to look at the Streamlit app to see the interactive correlation matrix for each set of track featurs yourself!
+I invite you to look at the Streamlit app to see the interactive correlation matrix for each set of track features yourself!

 ### Insight 2: How My Taste Profile Differs From the Average Listener in the US
 Another insight I found was how my taste profile differed from the average listener in the US.
 I'm using the US data here as point of reference because I think it's a more accurate representation of my taste profile than the global data.